Web-of-Digital-Twins/web-of-digital-twins.github.io/site/docs/concepts/interoperability.md

 ### Semantic representations
 A HWoDT DT exposes two forms of representations as part of its uniform interface:
 - **Digital Twin Description**: contains a static semantic description of DT’s metadata, DT model, exposed interaction patterns, and so on.
 It is fundamental for the automatic processing of Digital Twins.
+The content of the DTD depends only on the DT model and interface, so it does not depend on DT current state (or DTKG).
 - **Digital Twin Knowledge Graph**: models the current state of the DT through an RDF-based Knowledge Graph expressed with the reference ontologies for the domain of interest.
 It models the current property values, the available actions, and the relationship instances.
 This enables a Consumer to navigate in a domain-oriented representation of the world.

 When a DT URI is dereferenced returns the DTKG, enabling navigation in the current state of the world following DT relationships, compatibly with [*Linked Data Principles*](https://www.w3.org/DesignIssues/LinkedData.html).